-Learn the advantages of home equity loans, including how they work and who can benefit from them.
+Learn about the advantages of home equity loans, including how they work and who can benefit from them.
 A home equity loan might just help you reach your financial goals.

 “Equity” is a term used to refer to the market value of the interest in your home—that is, the difference between how much you owe on your mortgage and how much your home would be worth if you sold it today.
 A home equity loan helps you cash out some of the portion of your home’s value that’s yours free and clear, so you can spend the money on renovations and improvements or other expenses.

-Benefits of Taking Out a Home Equity Loan
+Benefits of a Home Equity Loan

-If you need money, a home equity loan has its benefits.
-For one thing, it’s definitely cheaper than a credit card and it’s also usually cheaper than taking out a personal loan.
-Even though home equity loans have closing costs, which personal loans do not, interest rates for home equity loans are usually lower because they are secured by your property.
-Typically, interest rates for home equity loans are also fixed.
+A home equity loan is cheaper than using a credit card, and it’s usually cheaper than taking out a personal loan.
+Even though home equity loans have closing costs (personal loans do not), interest rates for home equity loans are usually lower because they are secured by your property.
+And interest rates are typically fixed—another reason why home equity loans may be a good idea.